 Home Languages Programme

-The HLP is available to students from K1 to Grade 12 and provides a way for students who want to maintain and develop literacy skills in a language spoken at home, but who do not study this language as part of the academic curriculum.
+The HLP is available to students from K1 to Grade 12 and provides a way for students to maintain and develop literacy skills in a language spoken at home, but who do not study this language as part of the academic curriculum.
 Is not assessed in the same way as an academic subject.

-The classes support students to maintain and develop their literacy skills in their home language at age appropriate levels.
+Classes support students to maintain and develop their literacy skills in their home language at age appropriate levels.
 Some home languages are offered until a 'home language' level course becomes available as part of the academic programme.
-However, other languages are offered in small group classes as part of a coordinated Home Languages Programme and are available to students from K1 to Grade 12.

-In K1 to Grade 1, the focus is on maintaining or expanding a students exposure to their home language in an environment other than home.
+In K1 to Grade 1, the focus is on maintaining or expanding exposure to a home language in an environment other than home.

 From Grade 2, we introduce a particular focus on developing the literacy skills of reading and writing.
 For older students, the programme is intended to assist them in maintaining a level of proficiency that may allow them (if desired) to move into academic classes in Middle or High School, including the option of School Supported Self Taught Language courses from Grade 9.
 It may also assist students who aim to study for a bilingual IB Diploma to maintain a level of language learning to access a relevant IBDP course.

-For information on which languages may be offered as part of the home language programme, and when these languages become part of the academic curriculum, please refer to our Languages information and contact Admissions.
+For information on which languages may be offered as part of the Home Language Programme, and when these languages become part of the academic curriculum, please refer to our Languages information or contact Admissions.